So when he heard a song on the radio about losing someone you love, he knew that he had to reach out to the guy singing it.

 The song was Cole Swindell‘s “You Should Be Here,” and it’s one that was deeply personal to Cole when he wrote it after the sudden death of his own father.

-Cole was recently on The Dale Jr. Download podcast, and they talked about how the song moved Dale Jr. to reach out to Cole – even though they had never met before.
+Cole joined Dale for an episode of The Dale Jr. Download podcast, and they talked about how the song moved Dale Jr. to reach out to Cole – even though they had never met before.

 According to Dale:

 “When I first heard it, you immediately connect the comparisons – he lost his dad, I lost my dad.
 He wrote the song about that, it absolutely word for word fits anyone who’s ever lost their dad, that song just plugs right into all the emotions.